Panzerschrek/U-00DC-Sprache-site/_posts/2023-08-11-dead-code-checks.md

 * all cast operators
 * all type names in expression context

-Function call is considered not to be useless, even if such calls are constexpr.
+Function call is considered not to be useless, even if such calls are `constexpr`.
 `select` operator is considered useless, because in most cases it produces a value, than needs to be handled.
 `if` operator may be used instead of `select` with simple expression root.
 `safe` and `unsafe` expressions are inspected deeply.